Updating the CoreDNS self-managed add-on

 my-cluster

 --addon-name coredns --query addon.addonVersion --output textIf an error message is returned, you have the self-managed type of the add-on installed on your cluster.
-The remaining steps in this topic are for updating the self-managed type of the add-on.
+Complete the remaining steps in this procedure.
 If a version number is returned, you have the Amazon EKS type of the add-on installed on your cluster.
-To update it, use the procedure in Updating an add-on, rather than using the procedure in this topic.
+To update the Amazon EKS type of the add-on, use the procedure in Updating the Amazon EKS add-on, rather than using this procedure.
 If you're not familiar with the differences between the add-on types, see Amazon EKS add-ons.

 -